DaraOladapo/XamarinGraphSample/README.md

 - Microsoft.Graph
 - Microsoft.Graph.Core
 - Microsoft.Identity.Client

-- Newtonsoft.Json
+## Prerequisites
+A personal Microsoft Account or an Office (Microsoft) 365 Subscription.

+- Sign up for a personal Microsoft Account [here](https://signup.live.com/signup?wa=wsignin1.0&rpsnv=12&ct=1454618383&rver=6.4.6456.0&wp=MBI_SSL_SHARED&wreply=https://mail.live.com/default.aspx&id=64855&cbcxt=mai&bk=1454618383&uiflavor=web&uaid=b213a65b4fdc484382b6622b3ecaa547&mkt=E-US&lc=1033&lic=1).
+- Sign up for the Office 365 Developer Program [here](https://developer.microsoft.com/office/dev-program).

 ## TODO: Create OAuthSettings.cs file
 To save my keys and ID, I had to add that OAuthSettings.cs to my .gitignore file.
 No worries, it's simple.
 In the Models Folder, create a C Sharp file called OAuthSettings.cs This is what it will look like.
-Be sure to replace `<yourAppID>` and `<youappbundleid>` with the Application (Client ID) of your Azure AD Application and the ID of your app bundle respectively.
+Be sure to replace `<yourAppID>` and `<yourAppBundleID>` with the Application (Client ID) of your Azure AD Application and the ID of your app bundle respectively.

     public static class OAuthSettings
     {
         public const string ApplicationId = "<yourAppID>";
         public const string Scopes = "User.Read Calendars.Read";
-            public const string RedirectUri = "msauth://<youappbundleid>";
+        public const string RedirectUri = "msauth://<yourAppBundleID>";
     }

+From here on, all things should be good.

+## Changes I made to my code

+I followed the official documentation up till here then I realized the user information was not showing after I finished the sign-in process (I might have missed some steps) so I modified my `InitializeGraphClientAsync()` method to initialize sign in if no account is found.

+    var interactiveRequest = PCA.AcquireTokenInteractive(Scopes);

+    if (AuthUIParent != null)
+    {
+        interactiveRequest = interactiveRequest
+            .WithParentActivityOrWindow(AuthUIParent);
+    }

+    var interactiveAuthResult = await interactiveRequest.ExecuteAsync();
+    //recursive call to the same function
+    await InitializeGraphClientAsync();